JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ## Kotlin Multiplatform Libraries

-Sharing code between platforms is the powerful technique, but it may be hard to accomplish without reach APIs that we have in Android, JVM or iOS platforms.
+Sharing code between platforms is the powerful technique, but it may be hard to accomplish without rich APIs that we have in Android, JVM or iOS platforms.
-You may use multiplatform libraries to fix that, and to have reach APIs directly in the common Kotlin code.
+You may use multiplatform libraries to fix that, and to have rich APIs directly in the common Kotlin code.
 There are several examples of such libraries:

 - Kotlin stdlib